Assam to construct 36 km long flyover to reduce wildlife fatalities at Kaziranga

 The National Highway Authority of India (NHAI) is currently preparing the DPR and expected to complete the report by the end of this year.

 "Ministry of Environment and Forests (MoEF) had granted EC in 1991 to respondent 6 (Numaligarh Refinery Ltd).
-One of the conditions of the EC provided they shall create an alternative highway or divert NH 37 stated to be passing through Kanziranga Sanctuary away from it.
+One of the conditions of the EC provided they shall create an alternative highway or divert NH 37 stated to be passing through Kaziranga Sanctuary away from it.
 This condition was admittedly imposed and communicated to all including Assam and yet it has not been complied with," the bench said.

 The committee comprising of senior officials of Assam, ministries of environment, petroleum, transport as well as NHAI and others have to submit a report of their suggestions before the next date of hearing 10 December, the bench said.

-In their report, the panel has to state whether underpasses or flyovers can be built in the area, the extent to which speed of vehicles shall be maintained and checked on the 18 km stretch of highway through Kaziranga, steps to ensure that no overloaded vehicles ply on that road, to prohibit use of horns and sirens in that area and installation of cameras and speedo meters.
+In their report, the panel has to state whether underpasses or flyovers can be built in the area, the extent to which speed of vehicles shall be maintained and checked on the 18 km stretch of highway through Kaziranga, steps to ensure that no overloaded vehicles ply on that road, to prohibit use of horns and sirens in that area and installation of cameras and speedometers.

 About Kaziranga National Park